ddella/Debian11-K8s/Prometheus/prometheus.md

 kubectl get pods -n prometheus
 ```

 Make sure the pods `prometheus-server-xxxxx` and `prometheus-alertmanager-0` are in status `Running`.
-The most common problem is the persistent volume claim.
+The most common problem is the persistent volume claim (PVC).

 Output should look like this: